-- A. The Board shall promulgate, after public notice and hearing, Site Plan Rules and Regulations to effectuate the purposes and intent of this Section 3.5, including submission requirements and procedures for major and minor site plans, modification of approved site plans, delegating administrative review to the Board's designee for review of small-scale projects without a public meeting, and standards of review consistent with Section 3.5.4 below. - B. Applicants shall submit an application for site plan review to the Board. - C. The site plan submission date shall be the date the site plan application is filed with the Town Clerk and the Board, unless the Board notifies the applicant within twenty-one days of submission that the application is incomplete.
-In such case, the site plan application will not be deemed to have been submitted.

-- D. For Major Site Plan Review applications, the Board shall hold a public hearing on the proposed site plan.
+- B. Applicants shall submit an application for major and minor site plan review to the Town Clerk and the Board. - C. The site plan submission date shall be the date the site plan application is filed with the Town Clerk and the Board, unless the Board notifies the applicant within twenty-one days of submission that the application is incomplete.
+In such case, the site plan application will not be deemed to have been submitted. - D. For Major Site Plan Review applications, the Board shall hold a public hearing on the proposed site plan.
 The public hearing shall conform to the requirements for public hearings and notice under G.L. c.
 40A, § 11, and the Board's Site Plan Rules and Regulations.
 All costs of the public notice requirements shall be at the expense of the applicant. - E. For Minor Site Plan Review applications, the Board shall review the site plan at a duly posted open meeting.
-Any public notice to abutters and other parties of interest shall be conducted in accordance with the Site Plan Rules and Regulations. - F. The Board shall review and act upon the site plan, requiring such conditions as necessary to satisfy the Site Plan Review Standards under Section 3.5.4 below, and notify the applicant of its decision.
-The decision shall be in writing and shall be filed with the Town Clerk within ninety days of the date of application for Major Site Plan Review, or sixty days of the application date for Minor Site Plan Review.
-The applicant may request, and the Board may grant by majority vote of the membership, an extension of the time limit set forth herein. - G. The Board may approve the site plan or approve it with the conditions, or deny a site plan only if the plan does not include adequate information as required by the Site Plan Rules and Regulations, or if the plan depicts a use or structure so contrary to health, safety and welfare of the public that no set of conditions would render the project tenable.
-The Board's decision shall be by majority vote of the membership, and the decision shall be in writing. - H. The applicant shall satisfy or comply with all conditions of the site plan review decision prior to the issuance of a building permit except for those conditions that by their terms are intended to be satisfied during construction or later. - I. Unless specifically authorized by the terms of the site plan review decision, a final certificate of occupancy shall not be issued until the applicant has complied with or satisfied all conditions of the site plan review decision.
+Any public notice to abutters and other parties of interest shall be conducted in accordance with the Site Plan Rules and Regulations. - F. The Board shall review and act upon applications for major and minor site plan review, requiring such conditions as necessary to satisfy the Site Plan Review Standards under Section 3.5.5 B. below, and notify the applicant of its decision.
+The decision shall be by majority vote of the membership, shall be made in writing and shall be filed with the Town Clerk within ninety days of the date of application for Major Site Plan Review, or sixty days of the application date for Minor Site Plan Review.
+The applicant may request, and the Board may grant by majority vote of the membership, an extension of the time limit set forth herein. - G. The Board may approve a major and minor site plan or approve it with conditions, limitations, safeguards and mitigation measures or deny a site plan only if the plan does not include adequate information as required by the Site Plan Rules and Regulations, or if the plan depicts a use or structure so contrary to health, safety and welfare of the public that no set of conditions would render the project tenable. - H. The Board's designee shall review and act on applications for administrative site plan review and may require conditions as necessary to satisfy the Administrative Site Plan Review Standards.

-3.5.4.
-Site Plan Review Standards
+3.5.5 Site Plan Rules and Regulations